DegenDudes/ProDeso/README.md

 If you are on a desktop, install [Docker Desktop](https://www.docker.com/products/docker-desktop).

+Make sure you give docker access to atleast 16gb of memory, and 300GB of discspace.
+On Docker Desktop you can do this in Settings > Resources > Advanced.

 I presume your system has git installed already.

 ## Quick Start